-Smart City, Smart Nation, Smart Africa
+Smart City, Smart Nation and Smart Africa - Africa.com

-A greener, more intelligent infrastructure is the backbone of a smart city.
+A greener, more intelligent infrastructure is the backbone of a smart Africa.

-Definition of a Smart City:
+Definition of a Smart City

 A smart city is measured by the efficiency with which resources, like energy and water, is provided.
 The goal is to make sure that the city prospers in the future while enhancing the quality of life of its people.
 To determine that, it is essential to look at the backbone of the infrastructure of that city and to make sure that it can support the advances in technology.